Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Introduction

-While the results just discussed were derived in the finite-dimensional setting, it is reasonable to expect that similar properties of the estimator would be preserved (under reasonable assumptions) in the infinite-dimensional setting, which is our concern here.
+While the results just discussed were derived in the finite-dimensional setting, it is reasonable to expect that similar properties would be preserved under reasonable assumptions in the infinite-dimensional setting, which is our concern here.
 Distributionally robust formulations of non-causal filtering that employ a relative entropy or $\tau$-divergence ambiguity set centered on a stationary Gaussian process prior have been studied in~\cite{ref:levy2013robust,ref:zorzi2017ontherobust}, where it was shown that the nominal non-causal Wiener filter remains optimal.
 Moreover, an infinite-dimensional DRO formulation based on, e.g., relative entropy or any other criterion that requires the existence of a likelihood ratio will typically restrict the adversary to preserve sample path properties, such as the degree of sample path smoothness under the baseline model (i.e., the prior $P_0$).
 Choosing instead a Wasserstein ambiguity set, as we will explain, permits adversarial distributions with rougher sample paths than the prior, so that \textit{smoothness misspecification} is naturally addressed by our robust estimation problem.

 We now summarize our main contributions.
-Under reasonable assumptions to be made precise later: \begin{itemize}[leftmargin=5mm] \item We analyze problem~\eqref{eq:defminmaxintro} and show that strong duality holds, in the sense that the minimization and the maximization operators can be switched without any loss of optimality.
+Under reasonable assumptions to be made precise later: \begin{itemize}[leftmargin=5mm] \item We analyze \review{the Wasserstein distributionally robust inverse} problem~\eqref{eq:defminmaxintro} and show that strong duality holds, in the sense that the \review{infimum} and the \review{supremum} operators can be switched without any loss of optimality.

 \item We show that there exists an upper bound $\delta_0>0$ such that if $0<\delta<\delta_0$, problem \eqref{eq:defminmaxintro} also admits a unique Nash equilibrium pair $(\phi_\infty^\star, P_\infty^\star)$.
-Moreover, the worst case distribution $P_\infty^\star$ involves a modified Gaussian process with potentially rougher paths than the prior.
-Consequently, the robustified decision remains affine in the observations and the optimization problem is tractable.
+Moreover, the worst-case distribution $P_\infty^\star$ involves a modified Gaussian process with potentially rougher paths than the prior.
+Consequently, the robustified conditional mean remains affine in the observations, and the optimization problem is tractable.

-\item We approximate problem~\eqref{eq:defminmaxintro} by a sequence of finite-dimensional counterparts and therefore obtain a procedure to compute the associated Nash equilibrium.
-Our numerical algorithm is an adaptation of the (finite-dimensional) Frank-Wolfe algorithm in~\cite{ref:shafieezadeh2018wasserstein}.
+\item We numerically approximate problem~\eqref{eq:defminmaxintro} by a sequence of finite-dimensional counterparts and, therefore, obtain a procedure to compute the associated Nash equilibrium.
+Our numerical algorithm adapts the finite-dimensional Frank-Wolfe algorithm in~\cite{ref:shafieezadeh2018wasserstein}.

 \end{itemize}